 Sometimes we have no idea what or how to pray in the midst of a difficult circumstance.
 But, Paul gives us this amazing encouragement in Romans 8:26: “And the Holy Spirit helps us in our weakness.
 For example, we don’t know what God wants us to pray for.
 But the Holy Spirit prays for us with groanings that cannot be expressed in words” (NLT).

-So – in a nutshell, here are some guidelines about how to pray through the dark, uncertain times in life:
+So – in a nutshell, here are some guidelines, based on the Scriptures we just read, to help you pray through the dark, uncertain times in life:

 May God bring your prayer life sharply into focus in the midst of trials so that God is glorified as His will for His kingdom is fulfilled in and through you.